The Importance of G.I. Joe Accessories for Collectors

 Backpacks (often peg-mounted)

-Helmets, hats, visors
+Helmets, hats, and visors

-Toolkits, med kits
+Toolkits and med kits

 🐕 Companion Accessories

-Some figures include animals or companions:
+Some figures come with animals or companions.
+These include:

 Dogs (e.g., Junkyard with Mutt)